bgw7/giftshop/README.md

 ## Handling Live Data with Stores

 [Event-Service](https://github.com/bgw7/bgw7.github.io/blob/dev/src/app/shared/service/cookbook-event.service.ts) makes an EventSource connection to receive push events from a back-end server.
-Any event from this service can change any data model handled by the stores.
-To ensure every store remains current during the EventSource connection the [Event-Store](https://github.com/bgw7/bgw7.github.io/blob/dev/src/app/shared/state/cookbook-event.store.ts) handles these side effects.
+Any event from this service can affect any data model handled by the stores.
+To ensure every store remains current during the EventSource connection, the [Event-Store](https://github.com/bgw7/bgw7.github.io/blob/dev/src/app/shared/state/cookbook-event.store.ts) handles these side effects.

 Models expected to be changed by the Events are defined as side effects.
 ```javascript